• Skip to primary navigation

 Filed Under: Integrating With HubSpot I: Foundations Exam Answers

-What is the key difference between 400- and 500-level errors?
+What is the difference between a 200 response and a 201 response?

 By vmartinez

-What is the key difference between 400- and 500-level errors?
+What is the difference between a 200 response and a 201 response?

 Filed Under: Integrating With HubSpot I: Foundations Exam Answers